appletreeisyellow/notebook/vim.md

    an optional count to repeat the motion

  motion:
    w  - beginning of a word forward b  - beginning of a word backward e  - end of a word
    0  - beginning of a line
    $  - end of a line
    c  - change (= delete + insert)
+   H  - beginning of screen
+   L  - end of screen
+   gg - beginning of the file
+   G  - end of the file
 ```

 #### Select